 Mistake #7: Posting the Same Posts on Different Platforms

 Unless you’re absolutely positive that your audiences on different platforms are the exact same, then skip this one, but it isn’t very likely.
-Facebook and Instagram just as media appeal to different audiences, so why would you post the same content on different platforms if you have different audiences.
-This is why you should create content based on the platform and utilizing the tools each platform has.
-For example, Facebook is best for using links in posts than compares to Instagram.
+Facebook and Instagram just as media appeal to different audiences, so why would you post the same content on different platforms if you have different audiences?
+This is why you should create content based on the platform and utilize the tools each platform has.
+For example, Facebook is best for using links in posts than compared to Instagram.
 If you need help with your social media, Agent Operations can help!

 Mistake #8: Posting Only One Genre

 Your followers want you to mix it up!
 Otherwise, they’ll get bored—post engaging content one day, then a funny meme the next.
 If your content is all the same, your audience will become blind to it.
 Like we’ve said (have we said it enough?), social media is how future clients get to know you, so utilize social media to help build that client relationship.

 Not only should you be posting regularly and mixing up the content, but you should be engaging with your followers too!
 Like a comment, or better yet, respond to their comment with a comment of your own!
 Facebook and Instagram like engagement as it shows your page is active.
 Don’t forget social media is a two-way street!
 Engaging with your audience is how you grow a loyal following on social media and in your real estate business.